 The surface of the memorial plaza is punctuated by the linear rhythms of rows of deciduous trees, forming informal clusters, clearings and groves.
 This surface consists of a composition of stone pavers, plantings and low ground cover.
 Through its annual cycle of rebirth, the living park extends and deepens the experience of the memorial.

 Surrounding the pools on bronze parapets are the names.
 The enormity of this space and the multitude of names underscore the vast scope of the destruction.
 Standing there at the water's edge, looking at a pool of water that is flowing away into an abyss, a visitor to the site can sense that what is beyond this parapet edge is inaccessible.

 The memorial plaza is designed to be a mediating space; it belongs both to the city and to the memorial.
 Located at street level to allow for its integration into the fabric of the city, the plaza encourages the use of this space by New Yorkers on a daily basis.
-The memorial grounds will not be isolated from the rest of the city; they will be a living part of it.
+The memorial grounds is not be isolated from the rest of the city; they will be a living part of it.

 The following excerpt is from the Memorial Jury’s January 2004 statement on selecting the design:

 Of all the designs submitted, we have found that "Reflecting Absence" by Michael Arad, in concert with landscape architect Peter Walker, fulfills most eloquently the daunting but absolutely necessary demands of this memorial.
 In its powerful, yet simple articulation of the footprints of the Twin Towers, "Reflecting Absence" has made the voids left by the destruction the primary symbols of our loss.
 By allowing absence to speak for itself, the designers have made the power of these empty footprints the memorial.
 At its core, this memorial is anchored deeply in the actual events it commemorates-connecting us to the towers' destruction, and more important, to all the lives lost on that day….